 - High blood pressure in the lungs (pulmonary hypertension)

 Lung damage can often be treated with medication or with special breathing devices.
-But when these measures no longer help or your lung function becomes life-threatening, your doctor might suggest a single-lung transplant or a double-lung transplant.
+But when these measures no longer help or your lung function becomes life-threatening, your health care provider might suggest a single-lung transplant or a double-lung transplant.

 Some people with coronary artery disease may need a procedure to restore blood flow to a blocked or narrowed artery in the heart, in addition to a lung transplant.
 In some cases, people with serious heart and lung conditions may need a combined heart-lung transplant.